Captain Harlock (manga): The Captain

 Harlock is the archetypal romantic hero, a space pirate with an individualist philosophy of life.
 He is as noble as he is taciturn, rebellious, stoically fighting against totalitarian regimes, whether they be earthborn or alien.
-In his own words, he "fight[s] for no one's sake, only for something deep in [his] heart."

 Crew of the Arcadia

+Tadashi Daiba (台羽 正, Daiba Tadashi) (Terrence "Terry" Drake, in English), voiced by Akira Kamiya in Japanese, Ryan O'Flannigan in English.